 According to the 2011 census results, the Bitou community grew by 58% from 2001 to 2011, of which the poor community showed the largest growth percentage of 64.8% from 22 806 to 37 583.
 This rapid population growth, as well as dismal living conditions and poor nutrition, has put Bitou’s clinics and care facilities under significant strain.

 OUR CARE PROGRAMMES

-Subsequently the Plettenberg Bay HIV/AIDS Forum’s name was changed to the PlettAid Foundation in 2008.
+The Plettenberg Bay HIV/AIDS Forum’s name was changed to the PlettAid Foundation in 2008.
 The name change reflected our broadened services to include patients with other chronic and life-limiting illnesses.
-In that same year, we were accredited as a hospice by Hospice Palliative Care Organisation of South Africa (HPCA).
+In that same year, we were affiliated to the Hospice Palliative Care Organisation of South Africa (HPCA).

 In 2014/15, a new board of directors were appointed, senior management was changed, and the organisation started a new chapter with three very clear focus areas: